FLORIDA MERMAID RUM

 5: AGING

 We age our Mermaid Rum for a minimum of 3 1/2 years.
-This gives the rum a spice note which lessens some of the sugar notes on the rum.
+This gives the rum a spice note, lessening some sugar notes.

 whiskey process - step 6 - bottling